-Osseo Trail is a 10.5 mile moderately trafficked out and back trail located near Lincoln, NH that features a river and is rated as moderate.
+Osseo Trail is a 10.5 mile moderately trafficked out and back trail located near Lincoln, New Hampshire that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 We liked this trail but only did it in the descending direction at the end of our Pemi loop.
 The switchbacks made the descent easier than we expected and the trail seems to be quite well-kept.
 There are many ladder steps in the steeper parts which was great for the knees going down but are probably pretty tiring going up.
 We were surprised by the easy footing along this whole trail.